AdamSobieski/Narratology/README.md

 ### Communicating Automata and Concurrency

-Whether graph nodes or embedding vectors, the concept of state is fundamental to computer science.
-Considered, here, are coupled, communicating sets of state-machines, e.g., finite-state automata, and how these might pertain to approaches to computational situation models and story comprehension.
+Whether graph nodes or embedding vectors, the concept of state is fundamental throughout computer science.
+Considered, here, are coupled, communicating sets of state-machines, e.g., finite-state automata, and how these approaches might pertain to computationally modeling situation models and story comprehension.

-Will artificial-intelligence systems map incrementally-arriving stories to sequences of graph nodes or of embedding vectors?
-Instead, can systems' states be considered as being composite, containing multiple such nodes or vectors?
+Will artificial-intelligence systems map incrementally-arriving stories to sequences of graph nodes or embedding vectors?
+Can complex systems' states be considered as being composite, including multiple such nodes or vectors?

 ### Generative and Agentic Narratology